CalissaT/ws/_pages/blog2.md

 Over the weekend, I took the 66 question quiz.
 I honestly struggled because looking at code hurts my brain and I don't understand it.
 But, I tried my best and managed to understand some of the questions.
 I definetly can use some of the questions on this test to study for the AP exam.
 I think one thing I need to work on is taking my time reading the question and trying to understand the code elements better.

+### Week 20

+I started working on frontend and the JWT.
+I don't really fully understand it, but I will work on it.

+For the quiz, I found that I struggled with more of the complex problems such as nested for loops and arrays.